-Tragically, it’s common.
-The percent of U.S. high school students who say they feel this way rose from 28% in 2004 to 44% in 2021, marking a trend none of us want.
+In today’s hyperconnected world, it’s easy for parents to feel disconnected from their children and for children to feel disconnected from their inner selves.
+The constant barrage of emails, texts, and social media notifications can distract us from the real, meaningful connections we crave with our kids.
+Tragically, this disconnection carries devastating consequences as the percent of U.S. high school students who say they feel persistently sad or hopeless rose from 28% in 2004 to 44% in 2021, marking a trend none of us want.
 We all expect life to have low moments.
 It’s how things go.
 But we shouldn’t expect these feelings to be persistent.

-At Uplift Kids, we believe that along with solutions like therapy, one of the best ways to reverse this trend is by fostering connection at home.
+At Uplift Kids, we believe that along with solutions like therapy and authentic community, one of the best ways to reverse this trend is by fostering deep connection at home.
 We call this spiritual parenting.

 Spiritual parenting is the practice of helping your kids connect to awe, love, and purpose.